the4thparadigm/hitchhikers-guide/ds_projects/project_set_up/README.md

 How do we all write code for the same project?
 By utilizing [version control](https://en.wikipedia.org/wiki/Version_control).
-One of the most popular version control systems is git, which takes a little getting used to, but is very useful once you get the hang of it.
+One of the most popular version control systems is [git](https://git-scm.com), which takes a little getting used to, but is very useful once you get the hang of it.
-For some quick and dirty explanations of how git works, try [here](https://marklodato.github.io/visual-git-guide/index-en.html) or [here](https://agripongit.vincenttunru.com/)
+For some quick and dirty explanations of how git works, try [here](https://marklodato.github.io/visual-git-guide/index-en.html) or [here](https://agripongit.vincenttunru.com/).
 Install Git from [here](https://git-scm.com/downloads).

 Git through the creation and updating of *repositories*, which are special folders that not only contain the current version of files, but also the full history of changes made to those files (and other things, like who made the changes).